nesaorg/bootstrap/readme.md

 ### Miner

 Miners on the Nesa network perform computationally heavy tasks like running AI model inference.
-Miners can be either Distributed Miners, which collaborate with others in a swarm to process tasks, or Non-Distributed Miners, which handle tasks independently.
 Miners contribute to the network's operation and earn rewards for their participation.
+The specific configuration of miners (distributed or non-distributed) is handled internally by the network.

+## Node Identification and Security

+Each node is assigned a unique node ID upon creation.
+This ID, along with a nonce and timestamp, is used to sign messages sent from the node to the network.
+This signing process ensures the authenticity of each node's communications without requiring the storage of private keys on our servers.
+The private key remains securely on the miner's machine and is used only for local signing operations.

 ## Advanced Setup